tonyarnold/Xcode-4-Uncrustify-Automator-Services/README.md

 ### A note of caution ###

 Uncrustify will write over your source files with it's changes without asking you if you choose to operate on an entire document.
-If you want to see what changes will be made without writing over your files, select all the code in your current Objective-C file and use the "*Uncrustify Selected Text*" service.
+If you want to see what changes will be made without writing over your files, select all the code in your current Objective-C file and use the "*Uncrustify Selected Source Code*" service.

 ### How to ###